Legislative Tech Policy Manager

 Principal Duties and Responsibilities

-At the direction of the Director of Tech Policy and in alignment with the overall Kapor Center policy strategy:
+At the direction of the VP of Tech Policy and in alignment with the overall Kapor Center policy strategy:

-• Lead efforts to enact equitable tech policy primarily related to: artificial intelligence, machine learning, algorithmic bias, and data privacy, but which also include other key tech sector issues as needed
+• Lead efforts to enact equitable tech policy legislation primarily related to: artificial intelligence, machine learning, algorithmic bias, and data privacy, but which will also include other key tech sector issues as needed

 • Consistently draft and submit written testimony, public comments, and letters of support or opposition, on policies of interest